Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 ### Required editing to the Jail and Test

 - Stop the Jellyfin jail
-- open the Edit for the jail
+- Open the Edit for the jail
   - Navigate to the 'Jail Properties' tab
   - Look for the devfs_ruleset (should be the first option on the left)
   - Change the rulset number to 10